 How many times have you started a new year by writing down goals and New Year resolutions that will help you make it the best you’ve ever had?
 You are charged and excited to open a new chapter and explore new opportunities.
 However, a few days or weeks into the New Year, things don’t go as planned and you lose focus:

 - You fall off the healthy eating and weight loss wagon and start eating unhealthy foods.

 - Your marketing strategy fails, and it threatens your business goals for the year or

-- You find yourself in an emotional crisis or emergency and end up spending all the savings you started with at the beginning of the year.
+- You find yourself in an emotional crisis and end up spending all the savings you started with at the beginning of the year.